lonnieezell/Bonfire/bonfire/docs/routes.md

     Route::resources('controller_name');

 This function will automatically create RESTful resources for the common HTTP verbs.
-In this example, <tt>controller_name</tt> is the name of the controller you want to map the resources to.
-If you controller is named <tt>photos</tt>, you would call it like:
+In this example, `controller_name` is the name of the controller you want to map the resources to.
+If you controller is named `photos`, you would call it like:

     Route::resources('photos');

-If the <tt>photos</tt> controller is part of the <tt>Gallery</tt> module, then you would route it like:
+If the `photos` controller is part of the `Gallery` module, then you would route it like:

     Route::resources('gallery/photos');

-This would map the resources to the <tt>Photos</tt> controller, like:
+This would map the resources to the `Photos` controller, like:

 HTTP Verb   |  Path             |  action   |  used_for
 ------------|-------------------|-----------|----------------